 Parents Need to Know

-FLY AWAY HOME is a thrilling adventure, exquisitely told, by the same director and photographer who made The Black Stallion.
-Ballard has the patience to let the story tell itself, and the quiet moments are breathtakingly beautiful and heartbreakingly touching.
+This film is a thrilling adventure, exquisitely told, by the same director and photographer who made The Black Stallion.
+Ballard has the patience to let the story tell itself in Fly Away Home, and the quiet moments are breathtakingly beautiful and heartbreakingly touching.